Updated: Feb 13

-Although a simple concept in theory, Self-care is something we very often overlook.
-Yet self-care helps prevent burnout and builds resilience.
+Self-care, although a simple concept in theory, is something we very often overlook.
+Yet self-care helps us stay blanced and builds resilience.
 Self-care is about taking responsibility for your personal well-being.
 It is not selfish; in fact, self-care is the exact opposite.

 What is self-care?
 Self-care, is deliberately taking care of our well-being through restorative activities that are integrated into our daily lives.